Practice-oriented BCM training for sustainable competency development

 What role do partnerships and collaborations play in the development of BCM training programmes?

 Strategic partnerships and collaborations are critical for developing high-quality, practice-relevant, and cost-efficient BCM training programmes.
-By working with different stakeholders, organisations can pool expertise, share resources, and develop innovative learning approaches.
+By working with different stakeholders, organisations can pool expertise, share resources, and develop effective learning approaches.

 🎓 Academic partnerships: